 Your notebook has two PC Card slots (also known as PCMCIA card slots).
-These slots accept Type I, II, III, and Zoom Video cards.
+These slots accept Type I, II, and III PC Cards.

 You do not need to restart your notebook when changing most cards because your notebook supports hot-swapping.
 Hot-swapping means that you can insert a PC Card while your notebook is running.
 If your PC Card does not work after hot-swapping, refer to the PC Card manufacturer's documentation for further information.